Six Flags White Water: American Adventures

 First opened in 1990, the American Adventures family entertainment center operated next door to White Water, even used the same parking lot.
 This facility included a number of small scale carnival rides, indoor and outdoor mini-golf, go-carts, games & video arcade, play area, and restaurant.
 All attractions were geared towards families with small children and originally visitors had to use a series of tickets to use the park (much like the old Disney ticket system.)
 Eventually visitors paid a single fee to play at the park.

 Unlike most parks, American Adventures did not have a gate.
 Visitors could enter the attraction of their choice simply by walking across the parking lot.
 White Water maintained a single point of entry and the two promoted each other often, to the point of having a connecting pathway between the open plan of AA and the WW park entrance.

 In an attempt to build attendance, the indoor mini golf course was removed to make way for an interactive "theater."
 Several years later (and for the same reason) the main building's central attraction, an antique carousel, was removed in favor of a four-story foam ball play structure appropriately named "the foam factory."

 When Six Flags acquired White Water in 1999, American Adventures was included in the purchase, and the park was considered one of Six Flags' minor parks.

 However, in June 2008, the park was leased to a new operator, Zuma Holdings, which no longer co-branded the park with Six Flags White Water.
 In 2010, American Adventures closed its doors for good, citing "circumstances beyond our control."

 After the closing of American Adventures by Zuma Holdings, Six Flags Atlanta Properties took the property back over and now uses the property for trainings, HR, storage and the employee cafeteria.
-One of the rides, the Scrambler was removed and taken to Six Flags Great Adventure and renamed Déjà Vu in 2012.
+One of the rides, the Scrambler was removed and taken to Six Flags Great Adventure and renamed Déjà Vu (now known as Scrambler) in 2012.